- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Yes, the use of a UPS (Uninterruptible Power Supply) can help minimize data loss risks during power outages or disruptions for NAS QNAP TVS-h1688X devices.
 A UPS provides backup power to the NAS device when the main power source fails.
 It allows the NAS to continue running for a certain period, giving you enough time to properly shut down the device or wait for the power to be restored.
 This helps prevent sudden power loss and potential data corruption or loss that can occur during unexpected shutdowns.
 Additionally, a UPS also protects the NAS from power surges and voltage fluctuations, which can further safeguard your data.

-Although NAS TVS-h1688X can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-h1688X can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -